-I have been in practice for 32 years, and work with both individuals and couples.
+I have been in practice for 32 years, and work with both individuals and couples in Aylsham, Norfolk.
 As one of the UK’s leading – and longest-serving – psychotherapists I am co-author of the popular self-help book I Just Want To Be Happy.

-In 1990 I was the first person to gain a British degree in hypnotherapy which led the way towards its wider acceptance as a positive means of change.
+As well as my other qualifications, in 1990 I was the first person to gain a British degree in hypnotherapy which led the way towards its wider acceptance as a positive tool for change.

 My way of working is technically known as integrative.
 This means I have trained in several approaches (rather than just one), so I will tend to use whichever approach seems most useful for you.